-- •Employees, students, and guests may not manufacture, distribute, dispense, possess or use alcoholic beverages on College premises. - •Employees, students, and guests may not unlawfully possess, use or distribute controlled substances and alcohol on College premises or while engaged in College activities such as conferences or field trips. - •Being under the influence of alcohol or any controlled substance while on College premises or engaged in College activities is prohibited. - •Employees, students and guests are personally accountable for having knowledge of federal, state, and local laws relating to alcoholic beverages and controlled substances, the minimum drinking age, transporting open containers of alcoholic beverages and false representation of age by a minor.
+•Employees, students, and guests may not unlawfully possess, use or distribute controlled substances and alcohol on College premises or while engaged in College activities such as conferences or field trips. •Being under the influence of alcohol or any controlled substance while on College premises or engaged in College activities is prohibited.

+•Employees, students, and guests are personally accountable for having knowledge of federal, state, and local laws relating to alcoholic beverages and controlled substances, the minimum drinking age, transporting open containers of alcoholic beverages and false representation of age by a minor.

 As a condition of employment, each employee of the College shall comply with the terms of this policy.
 Violation of such policy may result in disciplinary action up to and including termination of employment and referral for prosecution.
-Any sanctions imposed will be consistent with local, state and federal law.
+Any sanctions imposed will be consistent with local, state, and federal law.
 All employees are required to notify the College of any criminal conviction for a violation of the policy occurring in the workplace no later than five (5) days after such conviction.